Bruno-Furtado/f1-team-radio-pipeline/README.md

 </div>

-> For a detailed walkthrough of how the pipeline works, see the article: [**Vertex AI for call sentiment analysis**](https://brunofurtado.dev/en/blog/vertex-ai-call-sentiment).
+> For a detailed walkthrough of how the pipeline works, see the article: <a href="https://brunofurtado.dev/en/blog/vertex-ai-call-sentiment" target="_blank" rel="noopener noreferrer">Vertex AI for call sentiment analysis</a>.

 ---